 41. Therefore, the representations set forth in Paragraph 39 are false or misleading and constitute deceptive

-in violation of Section 5(a) of the FTC Act, 15 U.S.C. § 45(a).
+acts or practices in violation of Section 5(a) of the FTC Act, 15 U.S.C. § 45(a).

 COUNT IV